-The 5th International Conference on Information and Education Innovations (ICIEI 2020) will be held in London, United Kingdom during July 26-28, 2020.
-ICIEI 2020 aims to bring together researchers around the world to exchange their experiences.
+The 8th International Conference on Information and Education Innovations (ICIEI 2023) will be held in Manchester, United Kingdom during April 13-15, 2023.
+ICIEI 2023 aims to bring together researchers around the world to exchange their experiences.
 The conference will be held annually to provide an ideal platform for people to share new ideas, and research results about all aspects of Information and Education Innovations, and discuss the practical challenges encountered and the solutions adopted.
 It is one of the leading international conferences for presenting novel and fundamental advances in the field.

-The manuscript in double-column format, up to10 pages.
+The manuscript is in one column format, regular papers must have 8-10 pages.
 Manuscripts must be written in English and follow the instructions at Manuscript Formatting and Templates.

 To ensure the high quality of the accepted papers, all submissions will be peer-reviewed.Please only submit original material where copyright of all parts is owned by the authors declared and which is not currently under review elsewhere.

 ICIEI 2022, ISBN: 978-1-4503-8948-8, online: https://dl.acm.org/doi/proceedings/10.1145/3535735, indexed by Scopus & Ei Compendex.

 ICIEI 2021, ISBN: 978-1-4503-8948-8, online: https://dl.acm.org/doi/proceedings/10.1145/3470716, indexed by Scopus & Ei Compendex.

 ICIEI 2020, ISBN: 978-1-4503-7575-7, online: https://dl.acm.org/doi/proceedings/10.1145/3411681, indexed by Scopus & Ei Compendex.

 ICIEI 2019, ISBN: 978-1-4503-7169-8, online: https://dl.acm.org/citation.cfm?id=3345094, indexed by Scopus & Ei Compendex.